2i2c-org/team-compass/practices.md

 2i2c is a remote-first organization, and believes strongly in following practices that are inclusive, participatory, and collaborative.
 It has team members spread out over many time zones working on a variety of projects.
 There are many guides and tips for working remotely[^remote-work1], and we've tried to distill a few key components for our workflows:

 1. **Have a single source of truth**.
 For any information or projects in 2i2c, there should be one source of truth.
 Any conflicting information will defer to this source of truth, and it should be updated first and often.
-The default source of truth is this handbook, unless otherwise specified.
+The default source of truth is this team compass, unless otherwise specified.

 2. **Document everything**.
 Documentation is the most important tool for coordinating and distributing information across remote teams.
 It is crucial that 2i2c team members document all relevant information about their projects, what they are working on, etc.